microsoft/ParrotServe/docs/sys_design/engine_layer/shared_attention_kernel.md

 Note 1: There are two orders of this algorithm: first Flash then Paged, or first Paged then Flash.
 Our experiment shows the impact of these two orders on performance is negligible.

-Note 2: Actually we can parallelize the Flash part and the Paged part, followed by a separate step (which could be called “Merge”) to complete the operation.
+Note 2: Actually we can parallelize the Flash part and the Paged part, followed by a separate step (which could be called "Merge") to complete the operation.